 You know what a wallet is, don’t you?
 Yes, that’s right!
 The place where you store your hard-earned cash.

 Keeping your Bitcoins safe is very, very important.
-That’s why I’m here to help you protect them — just like you would a new born baby (kind of).
+That’s why I’m here to help you protect them — just like you would a newborn baby (kind of).

 By the end of this guide, you will know what is the best Bitcoin wallet for you, and how to keep it safe.
 But first, let's talk about why security is so important in the world of digital cash!

-- 1. Why Is Security So Important?
+- 1. Best Bitcoin Wallet: Why is Security so Important?

-- 2. What Is the Best Bitcoin Wallet: Storing Bitcoins Online vs Offline
+- 2. Storing Bitcoins Online VS Offline

 - 2.1.
 Storing Online (Web Wallets, Software Wallets)